postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/deploying-an-api/deploying-an-api-aws.md

 When you're ready, select **Connect**.

+### Importing a schema

+After setting up the connection, you can choose to import a schema from the API Gateway:

+* To import a schema, select the **AWS stage** to import the schema from and select **Import**. _Importing a schema will replace your current API schema or add a new schema if one doesn't exist._
+* If you don't want to import a schema, select **Maybe later**.
+You can [import a schema](#importing-a-schema-from-amazon-api-gateway) at any time after connecting to Amazon API Gateway.

+SCREENSHOT

 ## Viewing Amazon API Gateway deployments

 After connecting to Amazon API Gateway, you can view the export and deployment history for your API schemas in Postman.
 Select **APIs** in the sidebar, select an API and version, and then select the **Deployments** tab.